Dr Miranda Matthews

 Staff details

-Miranda has directed the Centre for Arts and Learning (CAL) since 2019.
-She develops programmes of public facing research events and collaborative research projects.
-Miranda also supports and develops practice research, as Convenor of the PSST Practice Research Network.
-The PRN validates arts and interdisciplinary practice as a form of research inquiry.
+Miranda Matthews, Senior Lecturer in Educational Studies, joined Goldsmiths as full time faculty in 2016.
+She has directed the Centre for Arts and Learning (CAL) since 2019.
+Miranda develops programmes of public facing research events and collaborative research projects.
+Miranda also supports and develops practice research, as Co-Chair of the College Practice Research Group.
+The PRG validates arts and interdisciplinary practice as a form of research inquiry.

 Miranda teaches at all levels of study at Goldsmiths.
-She is on the BA Education Management Team as Admissions Tutor.
-Miranda leads Critical Pedagogies in Contested Spaces in the MA Arts and Learning.
+She leads Revisiting Practice and Critical Pedagogies in Contested Spaces for the MA Arts and Learning.
 She is also a tutor on the PGCE Art and Design.
-Miranda supervises students on the PhD Art Practice and Learning, and also supervises visiting research students.
+Miranda supervises doctoral students on the PhD Art Practice and Learning and in collaborative partnerships.
+She also supervises visiting research students.

 Academic qualifications